Last updated: May 8, 2025

 - Innovations: “Have you come across any recent innovations or technologies that blew your mind?”

-These topics work because they invite people to share personal experiences, reflect on their journeys, and bond over shared or differing views.
+These party conversation topics work because they invite people to share personal experiences, reflect on their journeys, and bond over shared or differing views.

 When you get stuck, remember that everyone’s favorite subject is themselves.
 Talking in terms of their interests will help you.